nmhien2605/slang_dictionary/README.md

 - `data`: the folder to maintain datas
 - `src`: the folder to maintain sources
-- `bin`: the folder to maintain classes
-- `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management